getzola/after-dark/README.md

 The site title is shown on the homepage.
 As it might be different from the `<title>` element that the `title` field in the config represents, you can set the `after_dark_title` instead.

+## Original
+This template is based on the Hugo template https://github.com/comfusion/after-dark